- Christopher Brady, PhD, Co-Principal Investigator and Director of Scientific Operations

 Supporting Military Medical Research

-NDRI has the infrastructure, capacity and experience to accelerate military medical research by serving as a consistent source of human biospecimens.
+NDRI has the infrastructure, capacity, and experience to accelerate military medical research by serving as a consistent source of human biospecimens.
 We provide human biospecimens ethically sourced from all body systems for small to large-scale projects with varying degrees of complexity.
-Biospecimens are collected and preserved using standardized methods and best practice.
+Biospecimens are collected and preserved using standardized methods and best practices.

 Nationwide access to diseased and normal tissue

 The first step toward obtaining high-quality human tissue for use in Military Medical Research is to identify a history of war-related illness relevant to the experimental needs of the investigator.
-Our partnering tissue source sites cover all major geographic catchment areas in the United States, thereby maximizing the number and type of potential donors available to support Department of Defense (DoD) research.
+Our partnering tissue source sites cover all major geographic catchment areas in the United States, thereby maximizing the number and type of potential donors available to support the Department of Defense (DoD) research.
 It is through this capability that NDRI provides access to a wide range of donor demographics, and the full spectrum of donors with disease states or conditions including:

 NDRI also has experience working with the DoD and Department of Veterans Affairs funded programs to build and manage donor registries of patients diagnosed with ALS and PTSD.
-NDRI collaborates with these military stakeholders to identify and consent eligible donors who have expressed interest in gifting their organ and tissues for research, and to coordinate organ and tissue recovery at the time of death, or in-life, at time of surgery.
+NDRI collaborates with these military stakeholders to identify and consent eligible donors who have expressed interest in gifting their organs and tissues for research, and to coordinate organ and tissue recovery at the time of death, or in-life, at the time of surgery.

 firstname.lastname@example.org, 800-222-NDRI (6374), ext.
 289